Favorite Infant Formulas

 The formula section in the baby aisle can be a little overwhelming, but the main takeaway is that you shouldn’t stress out over picking a formula.
 Remember, it’s very possible that you’ll wind up trying a few different brands before you settle on one that’s right for your baby.

 When I asked 5,000 women what was their favorite formula… there was very little consensus.
 If you’re really having trouble choosing, ask your pediatrician!
-She’ll point you in the right direction, especially since she’ll understand your baby’s specific needs, if any.
+They’ll point you in the right direction, especially since they’ll understand your baby’s specific needs, if any.

 Also: if you’re in the experimental stage of finding the right formula, keep in mind that experts think it’s best to investigate slowly.
 Dr. Steve Abrams, a neonatologist and member of the AAP’s Nutrition Committee, recommends avoiding switching from one formula to the next too quickly.

 (I’m pretty sure my vet said the same thing about switching my dog’s food, soo….)